 |Phase 3||Also referred to as “extinction,” this phase may last up to 28 weeks and include sporadic cravings and dysphoria.5|

 Although cocaine withdrawal’s effects as rarely as severe as the withdrawal syndromes of heroin, prescription opioids, or alcohol (like vomiting and shaking), it does carry risks.
-One of the biggest risks is relapse to avoid the uncomfortable symptoms of withdrawal.
+One of the biggest risks is a relapse to avoid uncomfortable symptoms of withdrawal.

 Other serious complications of cocaine withdrawal include:6

 Overdose can occur because withdrawal lowers a person’s tolerance.
 If the person relapses and uses the same dose they are accustomed to, it can overwhelm their system and lead to death.

 In some cases, cocaine withdrawal is associated with suicidal thoughts.
 If you are withdrawing from cocaine and you are experiencing suicidal thoughts, call your doctor or a mental health professional immediately.